jfcheong/csgo_tournament_tracker/README.md

 ### Pre-Round
 This tab updates when the event `game-started-round` is received, and stops updating when `round-ended-freezetime` is received.
 The page reflects the status of the round during the buy time where players gear up prior to the round starting, showing the economy of each player and their loadouts.
 With the buy of each team easily accessible, viewers will be able to have an idea of the kind of strategy a team will be employing for the upcoming round such as saving during an eco-round or force buying as an aggressive strategy to change the rhythm of the game.

-The events tracked for this tab are:
+The events tracked for this tab are `player-purchased-item`, `player-dropped-item` and `player-pickedUp-item`.
-- `player-purchased-item`
-- `player-dropped-item`
-- `player-pickedUp-item`

 Each player is represented by a row in the inventory table, split by team.
 According to the event logs, the tables will auto-populate by showing the primary and secondary weapons, as well as the equipment bought by each player.